Appendix A: Options and Frequently Asked Questions

 What are campus student conduct charges?

-The University prohibits sexual and relationship misconduct in its Code of Community Conduct and Sexual and relationship misconduct Policy.
-Initiating Code of Community Conduct violation procedures allows the student to have the University render a disciplinary decision on whether the accused student has violated one or more of the regulations identified under the sexual and relationship misconduct policy.
+The University prohibits sexual and/or relationship misconduct in its Code of Community Conduct and sexual and/or relationship misconduct Policy.
+Initiating Code of Community Conduct violation procedures allows the student to have the University render a disciplinary decision on whether the accused student has violated one or more of the regulations identified under the sexual and/or relationship misconduct policy.

 How do I report a complaint to the campus student conduct system?

-A complaint can be reported at the Office of Student Conduct Services by a person who was the target of the sexual and relationship misconduct, a witness of the possible misconduct, or a community member who may have knowledge of the sexual and relationship misconduct.
-Charges can be initiated by the Office of Student Conduct Services from reports submitted to Department of Public Safety and Police Services, Residence Life, Affirmative Programs, Counseling and Wellness Services, faculty, and coaches, and any administrator who refers a case to the Office of Student Conduct Services.
+A complaint can be reported to the Office of Academic and Community Conduct by a person who was the target of the sexual and/or relationship misconduct, a witness of the possible misconduct, or a community member who may have knowledge of the sexual and/or relationship misconduct.
+Charges can be initiated by the Office of Academic and Community Conduct from reports submitted to Department of Public Safety and Police Services, Residence Life, Title IX coordinator, Counseling Services, faculty, and coaches, and any administrator who refers a case to the Office of Academic and Community Conduct.

 Who can initiate a campus complaint for disciplinary action and against whom?